 So again . . . this isn’t just about Embracing Love in a romantic relationship.
 It’s about Embracing Love, Feeling Loved, and Giving Love. . .
 PERIOD.

 WHAT DO THEY MEAN?

 The five ways we feel love each manifest differently.
 Each one requires practice to be able to speak fluently.
-Let me give you a few examples from my own life to demonstrate each language.

 WORDS OF AFFIRMATION

 Words of Affirmation uses words to affirm people.
 It is my primary love language.
 My heart soars when my son runs up to me and says, "You are the best Momma."
 When my husband says that he loves dinner and I am a great cook, he deposits in my "love tank."
 (You have to read the book!)